 If you’re concerned about your milk supply, see your midwife, child and family health nurse or lactation consultant, who might recommend some of the following strategies:

 - Give your baby breastfeeds more often.
 Try fitting in some extra breastfeeds each day.

 - Try giving a larger supplement just once or twice a day, just before you want the longest break/s, such as at night, rather than small amounts after every feed.
 Then breastfeed frequently at other times to boost your milk supply.

 - Try a pattern of breastfeeding from both sides, have a break, then offer another breastfeed.
 If baby still wants more at this stage, offer a supplement.

 - Let your baby finish the first breast before switching to the second breast.
 Some babies might take up to 20 minutes or longer to drain a breast and get all the calorie-rich milk.
 Let your baby decide the length of the breastfeed.

-- If your milk supply is low and baby is hungry and impatient, offer a small amount of supplement first to take the edge off your baby’s hunger.
+- If your milk supply is low and baby is hungry and impatient, offer a small amount of formula first to take the edge off your baby’s hunger.
 Follow this with your breast.
-Depending on your supply, you might need to offer more supplement afterwards.
+Depending on your supply, you might need to offer more formula afterwards.